What is decentralized finance (DeFi)?

 • What the future holds for DeFi

-Cryptocurrencies have exploded into a trillion-dollar industry, sparking a wave of worldwide financial disruption.
+DeFi has exploded into a trillion-dollar industry, sparking worldwide waves of both financial disruption and financial inclusion.

-At the heart of cryptocurrencies is a remarkable history of innovation that goes back to the 1980s and major advancements in cryptography.
-Since then, many events have shaped the crypto space.
-However, the most prominent of these is the appearance of the first cryptocurrency, Bitcoin, in 2009.
+Many events have shaped the DeFi space.
+The most prominent of these is the appearance of the first cryptocurrency, Bitcoin, in 2009.
 Despite Bitcoin’s spectacular growth, financial services have appeared very slowly for Bitcoin — mostly due to its inherent lack of stability and adoption.
-Mainstream institutions won’t accept a Bitcoin loan because of its significant price volatility.
+Mainstream institutions won’t accept a Bitcoin loan because of its price volatility.
 It makes Bitcoin a poor asset for planning any investment accurately.

 Decentralized finance (DeFi) explained

 DeFi consists of applications and peer-to-peer protocols developed on decentralized blockchain networks that require no access rights.
-The decentralized apps (dApps) are used for easy lending, borrowing, or trading of financial tools.
-Most DeFi applications today are built using the Ethereum network, but many alternative public networks are emerging that deliver superior speed, scalability, security, and lower costs.
+The decentralized apps (dApps) are used to facilitate lending, borrowing, trading and other financial activity.
+Most DeFi applications today are built using the Ethereum network, but many alternative public networks have emerged to deliver superior speed, scalability, security, and lower costs.

 How did DeFi get its start?

-It’s argued that DeFi started in 2009 with the launch of Bitcoin, the first p2p digital asset built on top of the blockchain network.
+It’s argued that DeFi started in 2009 with the launch of Bitcoin, the first digital asset built on a blockchain network.
 Bitcoin made it possible to envision a transformation in the traditional financial world.
-Blockchain technology became an essential next step in decentralizing legacy financial systems.
 The launch in 2015 of Ethereum and, more specifically, smart contracts made it all possible.
-The Ethereum network is a second-generation blockchain that maximizes the potential of this technology within the financial industry.
+The Ethereum network is a second-generation blockchain that leverages the potential of this technology for the financial industry.
 It encouraged businesses and enterprises to build and deploy projects that formed the ecosystem of DeFi.

 DeFi created many opportunities to create a transparent and robust financial system that no single entity controls.
-In 2017 projects reached a turning point and began to go beyond just money transfers.
+In 2017 projects reached a turning point and began to go beyond cryptocurrency transfers.

 Challenges within centralized finance

 Financial markets can enable great ideas and drive the prosperity of society.
 Still, power in these markets is centralized.
 When people invest in the current financial system, they relinquish their assets to intermediaries, such as banks and financial institutions.
-This keeps risk and control at the center of these systems.
+The control, and much of the risk management, rests at the center of these systems.

 Historically, we’ve seen bankers and institutions failing to manage risks in the market.
 The 2008 financial crisis was a catastrophic illustration of this.
 Undoubtedly, when central authorities control money, risk accumulates at the center and endangers the system as a whole.